2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 ![](images/3.png)

 Open up */grails-app/conf/application.groovy*.
-At the bottom of the staticRules array, add these rules starting at line 18:
+At the bottom of the staticRules array, add these rules starting around line 18:

 ```groovy
 [pattern: '/logout/**',      access: ['permitAll']],  // for easy access to logout